gugazimmermann/dragonspage/article2.md

 But we can't see the API Endpoint?
 Well, we can, but we need to format it: `https://<RESTAPI_ID>.execute-api.<REGION>.amazonaws.com/<STAGE>/` = https://A1B2C3D4E5.execute-api.us-east-1.amazonaws.com/prod/

-If you forgot what region you are using just run `aws configure get region` and the <STAGE> in this exercise is always `prod`.
+If you forgot what region you are using just `run aws configure get region` and the stage in this exercise is always *prod*.

-*Tip: if you want to save the output, run `aws apigateway get-rest-apis > rest-apis.json`, this will save the optput in the json file `rest-apis.json`.*
+*Tip: if you want to save the output, run `aws apigateway get-rest-apis > rest-apis.json`, this will save the output in the JSON file `rest-apis.json`.*

-Now we need to seed the Items into the tables, a one time job, so we dont need it inside the CDK stack, we can use the CLI.
-First we need to prepare the data to be sent.

-To use the `batch_write_item` we need to create a JSON with this format:
+Now we need to seed the Items into the tables, a one time job, so it doesn't need to be inside the CDK stack, we can use the CLI.
+So let's prepare the data to be sent, to use `batch_write_item` we need to create a JSON with this format:

 ```
 {